netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 ## ACI as Code Testing Stage

-Using manual verification of configuration changes are naturally not a scalable solution, which is why automated testing is available in ACI as code.
+Using manual verification of configuration changes is naturally not a scalable solution, which is why automated testing is available in ACI as code.

-In the Terraform flavor of AAC will we use the `iac-test` tool to render the test templates against the desired configuration and then executes the tests.
+In the Terraform flavor of AAC we will use the `iac-test` tool to render the test templates against the desired configuration and then execute the tests.

 ```sh
 root@terraform-aac:/terraform-aac# iac-test --data ./data --data ./defaults --templates ./tests/templates --filters ./tests/filters --output ./tests/results/aci |& tee test_output.txt